bitNathan/Google-Drive-Calendar-Favorites/README.md

 ## TODO

+_Project is in progress.
+As always, the todo list gets bigger the more work is done._

 - [x] google drive API authentication
     - [ ] cleanup authentication
     - [ ] check if user needs to conset or already has before consent screen is shown